-The recent rains have led to excellent farming conditions, but also an increased risk of fast-moving grass fires this summer.
-Fire Authorities have had limited capacity for backburning this winter, and conditions are now heating up leaving many rural areas vulnerable again this year.
+The recent rains have led to excellent farming conditions.
+This also means an increased risk of fast-moving grass fires this summer.
+Fire Authorities have had limited capacity for backburning this winter.
+Conditions are now heating up leaving many rural areas vulnerable again this year.

 After living through last year’s black summer, Aussie Pumps is gearing for what looks like a repeat of the same potential catastrophic fires.